 died in March '08, and I was crushed for a while.
 He wasn't a turkey

 dog, but he was a great friend and I still miss him.
 Rob

 "Here's my dog 'Gia' as a pup, a little older, and with my first fall bird.
 She's a John Byrnes Appalachian Turkey Dog.

-bag.
-The only Prisoner of War dog in World War II.
+only Prisoner of War dog in World War II.

 "Frank Williams managed to teach Judy to lie still and silent inside a rice sack.
 When he boarded the ship, Judy climbed into a sack and Williams slung it over his shoulder to take on board.
 For three hours the men were forced to stand on deck in the searing heat, and for the entire time Judy remained still and silent in the bag on Williams's back."

 "My new Boytel turkey dog pup 'Heidi'.
 October 2007."

 "Here's one of Heidi loving the snow last winter, and appropriating my couch.
 She's one of the best dogs I ever had."

 "I got Heidi out in the Fall turkey woods and she did pretty good for her first efforts.
 She busted up two different droves and I killed 4 of my 7 turkeys over her, including a smoke grey phase young gobbler.
 She still has a few obedience problems, like squirming too much in the excitement, and not wanting to stay seated.
 This cost me a few turkeys, but overall I was extremely pleased with her performance.
 I know she will get nothing but better, as she's only 15 months old.
 Since this was her first season, I only hunted with her when I was by myself.
 That way, she would be easier to work with and not be distracted by other hunters.
 I'm REALLY proud of her.
 Happy Thanksgiving to all."
 Steve 11/25/08